What taxes do you pay when you charter private jet flights in the United States?

 Itinerary: One-way flight from San Juan, Puerto Rico (SJU) to Nassau, Bahamas (NAS) for 2 pax.

-Flights from US Possessions to international destinations or vice-versa are not subject to any FET, segment fees, or international head taxes.
+Flights from the US Possessions to international destinations or vice-versa are not subject to any FET, segment fees, or international head taxes.

 |International Head Tax||0.00|